Geographical tagging and decolonisation

 Personally, I tend to use “New Zealand” to refer only to the state, the courts, local councils, domestic corporate media, and other institutions set up by European colonists.
 Also the white bread culture and white supremacist attitudes that go with them.
 Whether that’s the open bigotry of knuckle-dragging boneheads, or the respectable assimilationism of most of our major current political parties (including Labour BTW).

 If I’m talking about the whenua (land), tangata (peoples), or anything else that isn’t itself a product of colonisation - including the country as a totality - I’ll say Aotearoa.
 But I’m aware that’s contentious even within iwi Māori (indigenous nations).
 Aotearoa was a name used mainly by iwi in Te Ika a Maui (north island).
 Iwi in the island I grew up on generally considered themselves to be a separate country, known as Te Wai Pounamu.
-The history here is complicated further by the fact that the dominant iwi in Te Wai Pounamu, came south from Te Ika Maui in the early 19th century, and whether they assimilated the pre-existing populations, or were assimilated by then, depends somewhat on whose oral history you’re listening to.
+The history here is complicated further by the fact that the dominant iwi in Te Wai Pounamu came south from Te Ika Maui in the early 17th century, and whether they assimilated the pre-existing populations, or were assimilated by them, depends somewhat on whose oral history you’re listening to.

 EDIT: The historical documents that created our current cultural and institutional arrangements even use different names; He Whakaputanga uses “Nu Tireni”, while Te Tiriti o Waitangi uses “Nu Tirani” (both transliterations of “New Zealand”).
 Neither uses ‘Aotearoa’, nor ‘New Zealand’, at least not in the untranslated Te Reo Māori versions signed by the rangatira (usually translated as ‘chiefs’, but in this context more like ‘ambassadors’).